Hartlepools Steam Tramways

 History

-Unfortunately, the tramway company was financially hamstrung before it had even got off the ground, the promoters, who were all London-based, deploying the usual bag of tricks to lure in local investors, including lavish meals for the local luminaries, and a guaranteed dividend of 6% before a tram had even run.
-The latter was paid by the contractor — the Public Works and Contract Company — a concern which had several directors in common with the HSTCo's promoters, and which effectively ran the tramway until such time as the HSTCo could pay them a pre-agreed sum for their services.
-The PW&CCo were no doubt over-paid for the work they did, to the benefit of that company's shareholders, but even so, it ultimately had to accept HSTCo shares in part payment, as the tramway company was woefully under-capitalised, only around 50% of the authorised capital ever being subscribed, and even less paid up.
+Unfortunately, the HTSCo was financially hamstrung before it had even got off the ground, the promoters, who were all London-based, deploying the usual bag of tricks to lure in local investors, including lavish meals for the local luminaries, and a guaranteed dividend of 6% before a tram had even run.
+The latter was paid by the contractor — the Public Works and Contract Company — a concern that had several directors in common with the promoters, and which effectively ran the tramway until such time as the HSTCo could pay them a pre-agreed sum for the tramway and their services.
+Although the PW&CCo would certainly have been over-paid for the work it did (to the benefit of its shareholders and the promoters), it ultimately had to accept HSTCo shares in part payment, as the tramway company was significantly under-capitalised, only around 50% of the authorised capital ever being subscribed, and even less being paid up.

-This left the PW&CCo to take whatever profits it could until the HSTCo paid up (it was very vague about how much profit was actually being made), there being nothing left in the way of capital to realise the originally envisaged scheme.
-If these handicaps were not enough in themselves, the tramway also found itself delivering a service to an area that was in the midst of a severe and protracted trade depression, and with a railway company also competing for passengers between the two towns.
+The PW&CCo, which operated the tramway initially, attempted to take whatever profits it could until the HSTCo paid up (it was very vague about how much profit was actually being made), there being little left in the way of capital to realise the originally envisaged scheme, let alone the 1884 extensions.
+If these handicaps were not enough in and of themselves, the tramway also found itself delivering a service to an area that was in the midst of a severe and protracted trade depression, and with a railway company also competing for passengers between the two towns.

-The HSTCo finally took-over ownership of its tramway on the 26th March 1887, and with it a significant debt (in the form of debentures), which the PW&CCo had taken out to plug the shortfall between the construction costs and the available capital.
-With income barely covering expenditure, it was unsurprisingly downhill all the way now, with the company formally abandoning its powers for the lines that it had no prospect of building, no doubt primarily to get its deposits back.
+The HSTCo finally took over ownership of its tramway on the 26th March 1887, and with it a significant debt (in the form of debentures), which the PW&CCo had taken out to plug the shortfall between the construction and operating costs, and the available capital.
+With income barely covering expenditure, it was unsurprisingly downhill all the way now, with the company formally abandoning its powers for the lines that it had no prospect of building, no doubt simply to get its deposits back, though somehwat bizarrely, it also applied to revive powers for portions of the tramway that it had not built, and which had lapsed.
+These powers were granted by the Hartlepools Tramways Order, 1888, which was approved on the 24th July under the umbrella of the Tramways Orders Confirmation (No 2) Act, 1888.

 Although a significant number of passengers were carried, the financial situation inevitably meant that maintenance suffered, as a consequence of which accidents increased, piling problem upon problem, and there was still the matter of the debenture interest.
 Things came to a head on the 12th April 1889, when the debenture holders (the Debenture Corporation) successfully applied for the appointment of a receiver, the HSTCo presumably having been unable to service the debt.